hugaped/MBNMAdose/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed the `This package` from the start of the DESCRIPTION
+* Changed the license to be standard GPL-3
-* Removed a URL that was causing problems in .Rd files
+* Added files to .Rbuildignore so that only standard things are in the check directory
-* Reduced time taken for examples to run
+* Added explanation of additional NOTE in R CMD check results (below)

 ## Test environments